TabithaChelagat/Road_Accident_Excel_Project/README.md

 **QUESTIONS TO ANSWER**

 - Primary KPI: Total casualties that happened after the accident.

-- Primary KPIs: Total casualties and their percentage concerning accident severity and maximum casualties by type of vehicle.
+- Primary KPI's: Total casualties and their percentage concerning accident severity and maximum casualties by type of vehicle.

 - Secondary KPI's:

    -Total casualties concerning vehicle type.

    -Monthly trend showing comparison of casualties in the current and previous year.

    -Maximum casualties by road type.

    -Distribution of total casualties by road surface.

    -Relation between casualties by Area/Lighting conditions and Location.